sumodkulkarni/Enthusia/README.md

 Resources
 =========

+All IDs in the layout file must start with the name of the layout file as prefix

+e.g: splash_textview (Splash Activity)

 All the resources must also contain the festival name as the prefix

 e.g: enthusia_fest_name is a string resource